NewKnowledge/nk_croc/README.md

 1) `docker build -t croc-http:dev -f ./http.dockerfile .`
 2) `docker run -p 5000:5000 croc-http:dev`

+## Configuration

+You can set the following env vars to change some behaviors.

+- `GET_IMAGE_TIMEOUT`: int. max number of seconds to wait before triggering timeout error when downloading an image. *Default is 10s.*
+- `USE_REQUESTS_SESSION`: boolean.
+Toggle option for using sessions when downloading images (True) or to create a new connection on every request (False). *Default is True.*

 ## Structure of this repo

 The core of this repo is `setup.py` and `nk_croc`.